Home

 1 Pegasi

-1 Pegasi is a multiple giant star in the constellation of Pegasus.
+1 Pegasi is a multiple giant star of spectral class K1 in the constellation of Pegasus.

 1 Pegasi visual magnitude is 4.08.
-Because of its moderate brightness, 1 Pegasi should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.
+Because of its moderate brightness, 1 Pegasi is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 Image of 1 Pegasi star